ZHYfeng/Generate_Linux_Kernel_Bitcode/README.md

-The scripts to build Linux kernel into LLVM IR bitcode.
+The repo includes scripts to build Linux kernel into LLVM IR bitcode.
-The scripts have been tested on the target Linux kernel versions:
+And the scripts have been tested on the target Linux kernel versions.